 - Direct questions

-These are direct questions straight from the syllabus such as difference between tropical and temperate cyclones and the like.
+These are direct questions straight from the syllabus such as the difference between tropical and temperate cyclones and the like.
 In such cases, since everybody writes the same thing, it is important to present your answer appealingly.
 Make the answer neat and precise.
 Draw diagrams wherever possible.

 - Open-ended questions